 Note: Some states have home inspection license laws that require live home inspections.
 Please be sure to check with your state to see if there are any additional requirements to obtaining your license, in addition to training.

 The Home Inspection Certificate Program Overview

 The Home Inspection Certificate program is 100% online and a delivers curriculum with a flexible schedule.
-The program is divided into 5 courses that allow you, the student to understand the material and apply the knowledge gained before moving to the next course.
+The program is divided into 5 courses, 563 clock hours that allow you, the student to understand the material and apply the knowledge gained before moving to the next course.